An exotoxin-mediated illness caused by bacterial infection, most commonly group A streptococcus or Staphylococcus aureus.

 WK declares that he has no competing interests.

-Dr Khayr would like to gratefully acknowledge Dr Marie R. Baldisseri, a previous contributor to this monograph.
+Dr Khayr would like to gratefully acknowledge Dr Marie R. Baldisseri, a previous contributor to this topic.
 MRB declares that she has no competing interests.

 Department of Critical Care Medicine and Department of General Surgery